zoni/mkdocs-diagrams/README.md

 # mkdocs-diagrams

-A plugin for the [MkDocs] documentation site generator which facilitates easy embedding of system architecture diagrams through the [Diagrams] project.
+A plugin for the [MkDocs] documentation site generator which facilitates easy embedding of system architecture diagrams through the [Diagrams] project ([view examples]).

 ## Installation

 `mkdocs-diagrams` is available on PyPI.
 It can be installed through `pip install mkdocs-diagrams` or equivalent command with pipenv or poetry.

+You'll also need to have the [graphviz] `dot` tool installed on your system.
+It's available as `graphviz` in most package managers.

-Once installed, configure MkDocs to use it by including `diagrams` in the `plugins` list in your `mkdocs.yml`.
+Once installed, configure MkDocs to use this plugin by including `diagrams` in the `plugins` list in your `mkdocs.yml`.
 For example:

 ```yaml